fleetdm/fleet/tools/mdm/apple/glossary-and-protocols.md

    `GET https://mdmenrollment.apple.com/devices/sync` to get information about newly enrolled devices and changes on devices already enrolled.
-3. The MDM server defines and assigns profiles to devices using `POST https://mdmenrollment.apple.com/profile` and `PUT https://mdmenrollment.apple.com/profile/devices`
+3. The MDM server defines and assigns DEP profiles (JSON) to devices using `POST https://mdmenrollment.apple.com/profile` and `PUT https://mdmenrollment.apple.com/profile/devices`
-4. The MDM server removes profiles from a device using `DELETE https://mdmenrollment.apple.com/profile/devices`
+4. The MDM server removes DEP profiles (JSON) from a device using `DELETE https://mdmenrollment.apple.com/profile/devices`